xinyeelim/Attendance-Management-System-Using-Face-Recognition-GROUPB/PMP-PLAN/E-PROJECT_CLOSING.md

 **1.0 PROJECT OBJECTIVES**

-The car plate recognition system done by QTMT Inc. was intended to develop an artificial intelligence system that are able to detect Malaysia car number plate.
-Besides, one of the aims of QTMT Inc. is to develop a system that are able to recognize the character of the car number plate.
-Not only that, we also intend to build an application programming interface (API) for the future ease if use as the integration module.
+The attendance management using face recognition system done by College AI Inc. was intended to automate the traditional attendance system.
+Besides, one of the aims of College AI Inc. is to develop a system that are able to recognize a user by their facial features.
+Not only that, we also intend to develop an application programming interface (API) for the future ease of use as the integration module.

 **2.0 SUMMARY OF PROJECT RESULTS**